-In the United States, the origins of the tax-exemption for organizations which benefited the public good (including churches) predated the formation of the republic.
+In the United States, the origins of the tax-exemption for organizations that benefited the public good (including churches) predated the formation of the republic.

-Today in the United States, we have two types of organizations which are relieved from paying some taxes—nonprofit organizations and tax-exempt organizations.
-These two types are similar, but have some differences.
+Today in the United States, we have two types of organizations that are relieved from paying some taxes—nonprofit organizations and tax-exempt organizations.
+These two types are similar but have some differences.
 Many organizations can claim both designations.

 A tax-exempt organization has the same requirements concerning its purpose as a nonprofit organization.
 However, it is prohibited from being directly involved in election campaigns or attempts to influence legislation.
 This prohibition was enacted in 1954.